 Your expenses for influencing legislation and communicating directly with a covered executive branch official include a portion of your labor costs and general and administrative costs of your business.
-For information on making this allocation, see section 1.162-28 of the income tax regulations.
+For information on making this allocation, see section 1.162-28 of the regulations.

-You cannot take a charitable deduction or business expense for amounts paid to an organization described in section 170(c) of the Internal Revenue Code if both of the following apply.
+You cannot take a charitable deduction or business expense for amounts paid to an organization if both the following apply.